Should You Train To Failure?

-You also have the famous quote by Professor Zatsiorsky: “A muscle fiber that is recruited but not fatigued is not being trained”, leading us to believe that creating a maximum amount of muscle fiber fatigue during a set might be superior to maximize growth.
+You also have the famous quote by Professor Zatsiorsky: “A muscle fibre that is recruited but not fatigued is not being trained”, leading us to believe that creating a maximum amount of muscle fibre fatigue during a set might be superior to maximize growth.
 In which case, hitting failure might be superior when training for maximum size.

-Well, going to failure might have a slight advantage in that it creates slightly more muscle fiber fatigue.
+Well, going to failure might have a slight advantage in that it creates slightly more muscle fibre fatigue.
 But is it really that significant?
 Maybe, maybe not.

 And if it is significant, are the benefits worth the investment/potential drawbacks?

 In the training lingo, “hitting failure” or “training to failure” means doing reps in a set until you fail to complete an additional repetition.
 It actually entails attempting a rep, but not being successful.
 If you complete 8 reps and the last rep takes everything out of you, takes 5 seconds to complete and you barely make it, then decide to stop your set because you know you won’t be able to complete another repetition, that’s not training to failure.
 It’s hard work… it’s an RM, but it is not training to failure.